 Rest (December)

-- Pin with consistency but focus on resharing your best content from the year (1-2x a day)
+- Pin with consistency but focus on sharing your best content from the year (1-2x a day), always as new pins, not repins.

 - Study your analytics to prepare for your next growth phase